 - Path 2: Rotational kinetic energy = 1/2 I ω2.

 - Path 3: Work against friction = n1 f.

 The potential energy of MGH is divided into exactly three paths.
-Which are translational kinetic energy, rotational kinetic energy, and work against friction which are expressed in this way.
+These are translational kinetic energy, rotational kinetic energy, and work against friction which is expressed in this way.

 Mgh = Translational K.E + Rotational K.E + Work Against Friction… eq (1)